 In March 2011, the parties entered into a stipulation, later approved by the Court, in which they asked that the Court issue an order vacating its findings that the plaintiff class was the prevailing party and that Defendants' counsel had engaged in sanctionable conduct.
 For the class's cooperation, Defendants agreed to pay the attorney's fees set out in the Court's August 2010 order, rather than pursuing an appeal.
 The Court, in turn, issued an order in accordance with the parties' request.

 The Court issued a opinion in November 2012 clarifying the scope of "police conduct" affected by the injunction granted in Handschu X. Concurring with Defendants' interpretation, it held that the injunction governed only those "NYPD orders and practices which authorize or regulate police use of photographs and videotapes in the surveillance of class members."
 905 F. Supp.
 2d 555, 559.

 Perceiving violations of the Handschu Guidelines in the NYPD's monitoring of Muslims in the New York area, the class moved for equitable relief in February 2013, requesting an injunction and the appointment of a monitor.
-The Court determined the class's contentions included “issues worthy of further litigation which entitle[d] Class Counsel to further discovery in aid of their claims,” and it directed the parties to confer regarding the scope of necessary discovery.
+The Court determined the class's contentions included "issues worthy of further litigation which entitle[d] Class Counsel to further discovery in aid of their claims," and it directed the parties to confer regarding the scope of necessary discovery.
 2014 WL 407103, at *4.
-The parties' talks are ongoing, and resolution of the claim remains pending.Kristen Sagar - 11/12/2008
+On March 17, 2014, the parties expressed to the court their intent to enter into settlement talks.
+As of October 14, 2014, the claim remains pending.Kristen Sagar - 11/12/2008